Dream Team (The Office): Plot

-In the cold open, Kevin Malone struggles to correctly transfer phone calls, after having been moved to reception by Charles.

-Michael Scott, having left Dunder Mifflin with Pam Beesly to form his own company, is having trouble starting his first day as president of the Michael Scott Paper Company.
-Pam tries to keep things together and suggests they create a list of things to do to maintain a positive working atmosphere.
-Michael sets up a meeting with a potential investor and makes a list of potential salesmen to join the company.
-He receives a letter from his condo association saying that running a business from his condominium is in violation of his residence agreement, so he needs to find office space for the company.
-Michael and Pam leave to find potential salesmen and then have their meeting with the potential investor.
+Michael Scott, having left Dunder Mifflin with Pam Beesly, is having trouble starting his first day as president of the Michael Scott Paper Company.
+Pam keeps things together and suggests they create a list of things to do to maintain a positive working atmosphere.
+Michael receives a letter from his condo association saying that running a business from his condominium is in violation of his residence agreement, so he needs to find office space for the company.
+Michael and Pam leave to find potential salesmen and meet with a potential investor.

 Michael's first stop is his old part-time telemarketing job to pick up Vikram.
 Next, they stop at a bowling alley, where Ryan Howard, with bleached blond hair, is now working the shoe counter.
-Michael asks Ryan to join them, despite heavy protests from Pam.
+Michael asks Ryan to join them, despite protests from Pam.
 Ryan is convinced and steals two pairs of bowling shoes on the way out.
 They head to the meeting with the investor, who turns out to be Michael's "nana", at a nursing home.
 Michael gives her his pitch, but she does not believe his new venture will yield success and refuses to fund his company.

-Meanwhile, at the Dunder Mifflin office, Charles Miner is revealed to have an obsession with soccer, and the rest of the employees pretend to feel the same way about it.
-When Jim Halpert tries claiming to be an experienced soccer player, Dwight Schrute, attempting to humiliate Jim, suggests that the staff play a game after work in the parking lot.
+Meanwhile, at the Dunder Mifflin office, since Charles Miner has an obsession with soccer, Jim Halpert claims to be an experienced soccer player in order to get on his good side.
+Dwight Schrute, attempting to humiliate Jim, suggests that the staff play a game after work in the parking lot.
 During the game, when Charles kicks the ball towards Jim, he ducks and the ball hits Phyllis Vance in the face.
 Charles berates Jim for ducking, and Dwight mocks him.

-In the car leaving the nursing home, Vikram asks to be brought back to the telemarketing job after he learns "nana" is a term for grandmother.
+Vikram asks to be brought back to the telemarketing job after he learns "nana" is a term for grandmother.
 Back at Michael's condo, a frustrated Pam loses her composure and tells Michael she made a mistake leaving Dunder Mifflin and only did it because she was tired of being a receptionist.
-Michael calms her down, telling her the reality is they both quit and that their only option is to continue trying with the new company.
-Michael leases office space in the Scranton Business Park, where Dunder Mifflin is located; it turns out to be a large storeroom directly underneath the Dunder Mifflin office.
-Michael and Pam put their company name in the office lobby directory where they encounter Charles.
+Michael calms her down, telling her the reality is they both quit and their only option is to continue trying with the new company.
+Michael leases office space in a large storeroom directly underneath the Dunder Mifflin office.
+Michael and Pam put their company name in the office lobby directory, where they encounter Charles.
 Michael taunts Charles that he cannot kick them out of the building now because they are leasing their own space.